Carsahene/CarSahene/README.md

 ## About Me 🙌
 <!--Intro start-->

-### 📊 Data Analyst in Training 🚀
+### 📊 Data Analyst 🚀

-### 📹 Beginner content creator sharing my learning 💡 and bootcamp projects in Data Analytics 🐍💻
+### Data Analyst with experience in hospitality, customer service, and operations management, now leveraging Python, SQL, and data visualization to transform data into actionable insights.

-### 🌍 Previous experience in hospitality, customer service, and operations management, now transitioning into the data world 📊
+### Skilled in analyzing patterns, identifying trends, and optimizing processes to drive better business outcomes.

-### 📝 Roles along my journey: operations manager ✈️... trainer 🎯... process optimizer ⚙️... passionate data learner 🔍... and in the future, who knows ✨
+### Professional journey includes roles as Operations Manager ✈️, Trainer 🎯, and Process Optimizer ⚙️, now fully focused on building a career in data analytics.
 <!--Intro end-->

 <br>